 Blister & Burn Treatment

-- A breathing barrier with a one-way valve, used to protect the rescuer during CPR.
+- A breathing barrier with a one-way valve, used to protect the rescuer during CPR from the transmission of bodily fluids.
 You can pick up a keychain sized barrier from the Red Cross store that also includes instructions for correct use.

 Even on day trips, it's a smart idea to bring along the following: